 Staff retention is low

 The owner works long hours playing constant catchup

 Little thought is put into hiring, the focus is on plugging holes

 What’s a better alternative?

-To avoid a flat team structure and establish a foundation that will enable you to scale while keeping clients and employees happy, you need three main pillars within your structure:
+To avoid a flat team structure and to establish a foundation that will enable you to scale while keeping clients and employees happy, you need three main pillars: